 - Fruit – Fresh apple slices, or dried apple chips, orange slices, dried apricots, grapes, cranberries, pears or figs.

-- Delicious dips like these sweet pumpkin cheesecake dip and toffee caramel dip.
-Or savory homemade hummus and skinny dill dip.
+- Delicious dips like this sweet pumpkin cheesecake dip and toffee apple dip recipe.
+Or savory homemade hummus and Greek yogurt dill dip.

 - Cheeses – Slices of cheddar, blue cheese, swiss, Havarti, manchego, goat cheese or gouda can be used.
-You could also make the centerpiece a cheese ball or a baked brie with spicy jelly.
+You could also use my cheese ball recipe as the centerpiece or a baked brie with spicy jalapeno jelly.

 - Bread and crackers– Naan bread, pita bread, Ritz, pretzels, tortilla chips, multi-grain crackers, or sliced French baguette.